joshbegley/nyt-latest/README.md

 **U.S. Open mixed doubles lineup is loaded, but awaits Cincinnati results**\
-`Jannik Sinner enters event, paired with Katerina Siniakova in a new format designed to platform the biggest stars.`\
+`Jannik Sinner enters the event paired with Katerina Siniakova in a new format designed to platform the biggest stars.`\
 https://nytimes.com/athletic/6555424/2025/08/17/tennis-us-open-mixed-doubles-teams-2025/

 **Where’s Kyle Tucker?
 Right now, the Cubs need more impact from frustrated slugger**\